Hours, shifts and breaks

 Zero-hour contracts and availability clauses

-Your employment agreement can include a clause giving your employer some freedom about whether they make work available to you and requiring you to accept the work, but only if:
+Your employment agreement can include a clause that gives your employer some freedom about whether they make work available to you, and when you have to accept the work (“an availability clause”).
+The availability clause is only valid if:

-- your agreement gives you some guaranteed hours
+- your agreement gives you some guaranteed hours, and

 - you’re paid reasonable compensation (see below) for making yourself available above those guaranteed hours, and

-- your employer has genuine reasons based on reasonable grounds for including this kind of availability clause.
+- your employer has genuine reasons based on reasonable grounds for including this availability clause.

 What’s “reasonable compensation” for agreeing to an availability clause?